Introduction

 How AI is Enhancing PCR Performance

 In a groundbreaking study published in GenesGenes are DNA segments (or RNA in some viruses) that dictate cellular processes, traits, and hereditary information, promoting genetic diversity and evolution in living organisms.
-More, researchers at Flinders University have applied machine learning to improve PCR conditions.
+Read Full Definition, researchers at Flinders University have applied machine learning to improve PCR conditions.
 By optimizing the cycling conditions used in PCR, AI has the potential to address long-standing challenges in forensic science, particularly when it comes to degraded, trace, or inhibited DNA samples.
 According to Caitlin McDonald, a PhD candidate at Flinders University and the lead researcher on this project, their AI-based system can significantly improve the quality of DNA profiling.

 “Our system has the potential to overcome challenges that have hindered forensic scientists for decades, especially with trace, inhibited or degraded samples,” says McDonald.